gbusch/spring-weather/README.md

 As told before this project is just for learning.
 In the following I will point at some aspects where I learned most.

 ### Java
-I am a newbie in Java and mainly programmed in python up to now.
-The Spring Boot framework and a good IDE (e.g.
-IntelliJ) makes it easy to write simple web applications.
+A newbie in Java and working mainly with python up to now, the folder structure was at first intimidating to me: Where do I start.
+However, with the [Spring Initializr](https://start.spring.io) you can easily create a starter for your web application and with a good IDE (e.g. IntelliJ) it is no rocket science to extend it step by step.

 #### Lombok
 When using Lombok, you do not need to write getters and setters for your classes.
 Instead, you only put an annotation